Distracted driving is against the law in Alberta.

 - Holding, viewing, or manipulating a cell phone or other communication device - this includes texting, emailing, or holding the phone while speaking (holding a phone that is on speaker is not the same as hands-free mode!)

 - Holding, viewing, or manipulating hand-held electronic devices like tablet computers, video games, cameras, video entertainment displays, and portable audio players (e.g., MP3 players)

-- Entering information on GPS units
+- Entering information into GPS units

 - Reading printed materials

-- Writing, printing or sketching
+- Writing, printing, or sketching

 - Personal grooming (brushing and flossing teeth, putting on makeup, curling hair, clipping nails, shaving, etc.)